michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 #### Using Code or Media Found Elsewhere

-It's super easy to find code and media (i.e. videos, sounds, images, etc.) online.
+It is easy to find code and media (i.e. videos, sounds, images, etc.) online.
 If you use code or media from elsewhere (which you will at times), I expect you to cite the work and author.

-If you use found code, you are expected to comment each line, as to what each line does programmatically. _Do not_ summarize several lines of code from a high level (ie, TV Guide).
+If you use found code, you are expected to comment each line, as to what each line does programmatically. _Do not_ summarize several lines of code from a high level (i.e., TV Guide).
 I expect you to comment each line on a granular level.
 In addition, in these cases, I am also looking for significant modification of the code, for you to enact your own ideas and to experiment heavily.
 Significant modification means beyond variable name and value changes.
-It's bending these concepts to your idea, especially graphically.
-It's not a copy and paste job.
+It is bending these concepts to your idea, especially graphically.
+It is not a copy and paste job.
 Also, never more than 40% of your code may be supplied from elsewhere.
 Period.
 If you use code from online, whether for inspiration, modification or reference, I expect to see a link in your comments from where you got the code and who wrote it.
 Otherwise it will be considered as plagiarism, and you will fail the assignment.
 The code must have a reference, along with URL and be commented out LINE BY LINE.

 If you use found media, *YOU* are responsible to ensure it is used according to fair-use guidelines.
 The pieces you make in this course are intended to be portfolio-quality works.
 Therefore, you should not utilize found media with restrictive use guidelines or licenses.
 You can read more about various licenses at;